loretoparisi/netflix_challenge/data/good_predictions/README.txt

         * SVD_GAMMA_Q_I = 0.007
         * SVD_GAMMA_P_U = 0.007

+RBM_QUAL_4.116: This was generated on May 22.
+RBM was run on all with 400 factors and 120 iterations.
+The parameters were the same as those in RBM_QUAL_4.597.

 RBM_QUAL_3.315: This was generated on May 21.
 RBM was run on all with 30 factors and 120 iterations.
 The parameters were the same as those in